lengstrom/fast-style-transfer/README.md

 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)

-Add famous painting styles to any photo in a fraction of a second!
+Add styles from famous paintings to any photo in a fraction of a second!
 [You can even style videos!](#video-stylization)

 <p align = 'center'>
 <img src = 'examples/style/udnie.jpg' height = '246px'>